Provinces of Ecuador

 See the Cantons of Ecuador page.

 The provinces are subdivided into cantones (cantons), which are further subdivided into parroquias (parishes).
 The parishes are classified as parroquias urbanas (urban) and parroquias rurales (rural).
-There are almost a thousand all told, and the number tends to rise.
+Spanish Wikipedia says that there are 221 cantons and 820 parishes as of late 2013.

 Territorial extent: